paveldemeter/MERN_Assignment_Documentation/README.md

 ![location draft](docs/wireframes/locationdraft.PNG)

 After a meeting with the client and receiving feedback on these designs, the wireframes were then revised and redesigned based on client requests.
+He specified that he would like to have a lighter theme and a cleaner look.

 ![home alt](docs/wireframes/homealternatelogo.PNG)